 Still during his academic studies with great success Alexander Mayr made his opera debut as Toni in Hans Werner Henze’s “Elegy for Young Lovers” at the Odeon Theater in Vienna.
 Shortly thereafter, he was then engaged for the title role of the opera “Schreber” by Peter Androsch at the Stadttheater Klagenfurt and started to work as an ensemble member of the Deutsche Oper am Rhein in Düsseldorf.
 As a specialist for high tenor roles, such as the Nose and the Sergeant in Shostakovich’s “The Nose,” the Astrologer in Rimsky-Korsakov’s “The Golden Cockerel,” and the Student Arkenholz in Reimann’s “The Ghost Sonata” these roles form an important focus in his repertoire.
 Very early in his career the he came into contact with the music of the 20th and 21st century and was very successful as an interpreter of contemporary music: such as in the title role of the opera “Ion” at the Aldeburgh Festival and the Almeida Festival in England, as Kaufmann in Rihms “Jakob Lenz” at the Salzburg Festival, or in the tenor role of the internationally acclaimed opera premiere of Stockhausen’s “Sonntag aus Licht” at the Cologne Opera House.
 His traditional repertoire from the baroque to the romantic era includes opera and operetta roles, such as Mengone (Lo Speziale/Haydn), Basilio (Le Nozze di Figaro), Janek (Vec Makropulos/Janacek), Armande (Count of Luxembourg), Brioche (Merry Widow), Stanislaus (Der Vogelhändler), Spalanzani, and Franz/ Cochenille/Pitichinaccio/Andreas (Les Contesvd’Hoffmann), Trin (La Fanciulla del West/Puccini), Scaramucio (Ariadne), Protagonist (The Protagonist/Weill), and much more.

-In recent years he worked together with renowned conductors and directors such as Stefan Soltesz, David Parry, Peter Keuschnig, Johannes Kalitzke, Christoph Loy, Brigitte Fassbänder, Andrea Schwalbach, Stein Winge, Sir Peter Ustinov, La Fura dels Baus at the theaters in Innsbruck, Klagenfurt, Basel, Lucerne, Lübeck and Oldenburg, at the Neue Oper Wien, Wiener Kammeroper, at the Deutsche Oper am Rhein in Düsseldorf, the Cologne Opera and the Wuppertal Opera House, at the Opera Kiel, the Opera Zuid in Maastricht, at the Aalto Theater Essen and at the Frankfurt Opera House, at the Operette-Festival in Bad Ischl, as well as at the Aldeburgh and the Almeida Festival (London), the Osterklang Festival in Vienna and the International Opera Festival in Zwolle / NL, as well as at the Salzburg Festival and the Bregenz Festival.
+In recent years he worked together with renowned conductors and directors such as Stefan Soltesz, David Parry, Peter Keuschnig, Johannes Kalitzke, Christoph Loy, Brigitte Fassbänder, Andrea Schwalbach, Stein Winge, Sir Peter Ustinov, La Fura dels Baus at the theaters in Innsbruck, Klagenfurt, Basel, Lucerne, Lübeck and Oldenburg, at the Neue Oper Wien, Wiener Kammeroper, at the Deutsche Oper am Rhein in Düsseldorf, the Cologne Opera and the Wuppertal Opera House, at the Opera Kiel, the Opera Zuid in Maastricht, at the Greek National Opera in Athens, the Aalto Theater Essen and at the Frankfurt Opera House, at the Operette-Festival in Bad Ischl, as well as at the Aldeburgh and the Almeida Festival (London), the Osterklang Festival in Vienna and the International Opera Festival in Zwolle / NL, as well as at the Salzburg Festival and the Bregenz Festival.

 Together with the Vienna Radio Symphony Orchestra, the Camerata Academica Salzburg, the Northwest German Philharmonic Orchestra, the Ensemble Contrechamps and other orchestras, Alexander Mayr has performed various concert programs, such as Orff’s “Carmina Burana”, opera and operetta galas and more at the Vienna Concert House, the Dortmund Concert House, at the Brucknerhaus in Linz, the Mozarteum Concert Hall in Salzburg and at the Radio Studio Ernest Ansermet in Geneva.